ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Ignore readonly for enlarge.
 * (sbormann) Always show enlarge button, if tile is enlarged.
 * (sbormann) Enhanced some styles and marquee detection.
-* (sbormann) Added url-parameter to open a specified dialog on loading the page.
+* (sbormann) Added URL-parameter to open a specified dialog on loading the page.
 * (sbormann) Changed the way cover images are loaded.
 * (sbormann) Added option to start with new line for devices.
 * (sbormann) Tiles with no link to other view now open dialog by default.
 * (sbormann) Added mouse cursor styles depending on tile actions (open dialog, toggle, link to view, external link, ...).
-* (sbormann) You can now chose caption and appearance (always visible, collapsible closed, collapsible opened) of ADDITIONAL_INFO.
+* (sbormann) You can now choose caption and appearance (always visible, collapsible closed, collapsible opened) of ADDITIONAL_INFO.

 ### 1.2.3 (2020-09-07)
 * (sbormann) Now it will be automatically scrolled to tile that is switched to Screen Size.